mmrmas/mmrmas.github.io/README.md

 # IPtrade: an on-chain content ownership tracking platform
 ## driven by IPT, the ownership token

+## CURRENTLY in BETA VERSION ON THE SEPOLIA TESTNET

  The smart contract **IPtrade** (address) registers, tracks and manages ownership for digital and digitized content.
 IPtrade logs content in the form of a cryptographic fingerprint to a wallet address on the blockchain.
 It runs on **IPT** (address), the ownership token.
 This document introduces IPT together with IPtrade.
-Developments will be published on [github](github.com/mmrmas/IPT)
+Developments will be published on [github](https://github.com/mmrmas/mmrmas.github.io)

 ## TL;DR
 - IPtrade registers SHA-512 hashes under ERC20 compatible wallet addresses.